sbslee/fuc/doc/API.md

 Python Library Documentation: module fuc.api.DataFrame in fuc.api

 NAME
+    fuc.api.DataFrame

+DESCRIPTION
-    fuc.api.DataFrame - The DataFrame module is designed for working with table-like text files.
+    The DataFrame module is designed for working with table-like text files.
+    It provides many useful methods for manipulating tables such as merging and filtering.

 CLASSES
     builtins.object